TallKite/linnstrument-firmware/README.md

 MEMORIES (PRESETS)

 All of microLinn's settings are stored in the 6 memories.
-If you load (or import via midi) a memory that has microLinn turned OFF, the microtonal data will not be altered.
+If you load (or import via the clip launcher) a memory that has microLinn turned OFF, the microtonal data will not be altered.
 And if the column offsets and per-split row offsets are also OFF, they will not be altered either (because the edo often implies certain offsets).
 This lets you use certain memories to configure your synth-related settings only.
 Load such memories *after* loading a microtonal memory.

 The memory on the bottom row is an exception to this.
 It *will* alter microtonal data even if it has microLinn turned OFF.
 You can load this memory to quickly return to 12edo.